Thomas Scrubb

-Thomas Ryan Scrubb (born September 26, 1991 in Richmond, British Columbia) is a Canadian professional basketball player for Monbus Obradoiro of the Liga ACB.
+Thomas Ryan Scrubb (born September 26, 1991) is a Canadian professional basketball player for La Laguna Tenerife of the Spanish Liga ACB.
+He played university basketball for the Carleton Ravens.

-College career
+University career

 After playing at Vancouver College high school, Scrubb enrolled at Carleton University in 2009, and sat out the 2009–10 season.
 Playing alongside his brother Philip Scrubb, he won five straight CIS National Championships with the Ravens.
 He took home the CIS Defensive Player of the Year distinction in 2014 and 2015, while also earning All-CIS First Team honours in 2015.
 In 2013, Scrubb was presented with the Jack Donohue Trophy, being the Most Valuable Player of the CIS Championship.
 He was also a three-time CIS Tournament All-Star Team selection (2013, 2014, 2015).

 Professional career

 Scrubb kicked off his professional career with Kataja Basket, of the Finnish top-flight Korisliiga, in 2015.
 He also participated in the European-wide 4th-tier level FIBA Europe Cup with the club.
 Making a seamless transition to the professional game, he garnered eurobasket.com All-Korisliiga Forward of the Year and All-Korisliiga First Team honours as a rookie.
-He ended his Kataja stint at the completion of the 2015–16 campaign, and in May 2016, he inked a deal with the Gießen 46ers of the Basketball Bundesliga, the highest level basketball league in Germany.
+He ended his Kataja stint at the completion of the 2015–16 campaign, and in May 2016, he signed a deal with the Gießen 46ers of the Basketball Bundesliga, the highest level basketball league in Germany.

 In July 2017, Scrubb signed with S.S.
 Felice Scandone of Italy's top-flight league, the LBA.

 On July 13, 2018, Scrubb signed with Pallacanestro Varese.
 He moved to French LNB Pro A outfit SIG Strasbourg in July 2019.

 On June 11, 2020, Scrubb signed with the Ottawa Blackjacks of the Canadian Elite Basketball League (CEBL).

 On July 21, 2020, Scrubb signed with JL Bourg in France.
 He averaged 8.2 points, 4.3 rebounds and 1.4 assists per game.
 On July 14, 2021, Scrubb signed with Monbus Obradoiro of the Liga ACB.

+On July 1, 2024, he signed with La Laguna Tenerife of the Spanish Liga ACB.